zelanko/sql-docs.de-de/docs/relational-databases/system-stored-procedures/sys-sp-drop-trusted-assembly-transact-sql.md

 ## <a name="permissions"></a>Berechtigungen

-Erfordert die Mitgliedschaft in `sysadmin` der Server Rolle oder `CONTROL SERVER` der Berechtigung "Fixed".
+Erfordert die Mitgliedschaft in der `sysadmin` Server Rolle oder der Berechtigung "Fixed" `CONTROL SERVER` .

 ## <a name="examples"></a>Beispiele